joshw4288/joshw4288.github.io/_posts/2024-01-22-grad_rate_predictions.md

 image: "/posts/image_predicting_graduation_rates.jpg"
 tags: [R, GLM, Predict]
 ---
-**In this project, I project future college graduation rates for a college in Texas.
+In this project, I project future college graduation rates for a college in Texas.
 This is similar to a real project I completed for stakeholders in my role as a research scientist.
-All data used in this project are either publically available or fictitious**
+All data used in this project are either publically available or fictitious.

 # Context and Base Model